wp-plugins/formidable/readme.txt

 * PRO: Added checking for disabled used dates for fields set as post fields in date picker for dates marked as unique
 * PRO: Added not_like option to conditional custom display statements.
 Ex [if 25 not_like="hello"]...[/if 25]
 * PRO: Added option to display the field label in custom displays.
 Ex [25 show="field_label"]
+* PRO: Added options to custom display shortcode: [display-frm-data id=5 get="whatever" get_value="value"].
+This allows the use of [get param="whatever"] in the custom display.
 * PRO: Updated the frm-entry-links shortcode to use show_delete with type=list
 * PRO: Updated custom display where options to fetch entries more accurately when "not like" and "not equal to" are used
 * PRO: Fixed image upload naming for uploads with numeric names like 1.png